HOUSE BILL REPORT

 HOUSE COMMITTEE ON STATE GOVERNMENT, ELECTIONS & INFORMATION TECHNOLOGY

-Majority Report: The substitute bill be substituted therefor and the substitute bill do pass.
-Signed by 9 members: Representatives Hudgins, Chair; Dolan, Vice Chair; Koster, Ranking Minority Member; Volz, Assistant Ranking Minority Member; Appleton, Gregerson, Irwin, Kraft and Pellicciotti.
+Majority Report: Do pass.
+Signed by 9 members: Representatives Hudgins, Chair; Dolan, Vice Chair; McDonald, Ranking Minority Member; Kraft, Assistant Ranking Minority Member; Appleton, Gregerson, Irwin, Johnson and Pellicciotti.

 Fiscal Note: Available.

 Effective Date: The bill takes effect 90 days after adjournment of the session in which the bill is passed.

 Staff Summary of Public Testimony: